taw00/dashcore-rpm/documentation/howto.deploy-and-configure-operating-system.md

 Attackers _love_ to attempt to login to root via SSH.
 Turn that off.

 * Edit `/etc/ssh/sshd_config` and either add or edit these lines (add only if these settings do not yet exist)
+  _Note: "mnuser" is our example user.
+For "AllowUsers" you can/should list any usernames for which you have enabled sudo access and set up w/ SSH-key access_

 ```
-# Note: "mnuser" is our example user.
-You can/should list any usernames for
-# which you have enabled sudo access and set up a ssh
 PermitRootLogin no
 AllowUsers mnuser
+PasswordAuthentication no
+# Probably already set to no...
+ChallengeResponseAuthentication no
 ```

-* Restart sshd: `sudo systemctl restart sshd`
+* Once complete, restart sshd: `sudo systemctl restart sshd`
+* SSH login from another terminal to make sure you still have access.
+If not, troubleshoot.

 ## [5] Install and Configure FirewallD